joeavanzato/omni/README.md

 ### What is it?

-- An open-source, modular, extensible utility for collecting evidence from on-prem Windows computers via commands, scripts and files to enhance the efficiency of Incident Responders
+- An open-source, modular, extensible utility for orchestrating evidence collection from on-prem Windows computers via remote deployment and execution of commands, scripts and tools to enhance the efficiency of Incident Responders

 omni helps incident responders rapidly aggregate information from domain-joined devices across an enterprise network.